comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

 - Better visibility for many map objects, and enhanced map colors for light and dark modes
 - Improved first map download experience
 - Improvements to search
-- Additional Points of Interest on map
+- Additional Points of Interest on the map
-- Improve layouts for Right-to-Left languages
+- Improved layouts for Right-to-Left languages
-- Panoramax pictures links in Points of Interest
+- Panoramax picture links in Points of Interest
 - Charging station info for electric vehicles (Android)
 - Improved navigation screen (Android)
 - And many more